-To test our main hypothesis, a one-sided Welch’s t-test will determine whether people in the brooding condition show a significantly greater increase (or smaller decrease) from T1 to T2 in conspiracy beliefs than people in the control condition.
-If yes, a subsequent equivalence and minimum effect test will determine whether this effect is practically meaningful (i.e., values below d = 0.20 can be rejected, minimum effect test), practically negligible (i.e., values as large or larger than d = 0.20 can be rejected, equivalence test), or inconclusive with regard to practical meaningfulness.
-A significant t-test combined with a significant minimum effect test would confirm our hypothesis.
-In the case of an insignificant t-test, an equivalence test will determine whether the effect can be considered practically equivalent to zero (which would disconfirm our hypothesis).
+To test our main hypothesis, we will compute difference scores by subtracting T1 conspiracy belief scores from T2 conspiracy belief scores.
+We will then evaluate whether the brooding condition reported a greater increase (or smaller decrease) in conspiracy beliefs from T1 to T2 than the control group.
+A one-sided minimum effect test will determine whether the effect of the brooding manipulation is practically meaningful (i.e., whether the lower limit of the 90% confidence interval of d falls beyond d = 0.20), which would confirm our hypothesis.
+If not, a one-sided equivalence test will determine whether the effect of brooding is practically negligible (i.e., the upper limit of the 90% confidence interval of d falls below d = 0.20, equivalence test), which would disconfirm our hypothesis.
+If neither the equivalence nor the minimum effect test yields a conclusive result (i.e., the 90% CI of d overlaps with d = 0.20), a conventional one-sided Welch’s t-test will determine whether we can at least reject zero.
+In this case, we would conclude that most likely there is an effect, but it is unclear whether it is practically meaningful.

 Exploratory Analyses

 Several exploratory analyses will be conducted, e.g., concerning negative affect and the role of potential moderators (e.g., it may be that effects of brooding on conspiracy beliefs are stronger for those participants with a high tendency to brood or with high levels of conspiracy mentality at T1), and whether the within-person change in the reflection condition differs from the within-person change in the control group.
-We will also conduct robustness checks to assess whether results are affected by which worry topic participants chose (e.g., by conducting clustered t-tests).
+We will also conduct a variety of robustness checks: e.g., mixed models that include a random effect for which worry topic participants chose, ANCOVA testing for mean differences in T2 conspiracy beliefs using T1 scores as a covariate, bias-corrected effect size estimates instead of Cohen’s d (such as Hedge’s g and Glass’ delta), and Bayes factors that quantify the relative evidence for the null and alternative hypothesis.

 Sampling Plan

-We aim to achieve 90% power to detect our smallest SESOI (d = 0.20) with alpha = .05.
+We aim to achieve 90% power to detect our smallest SESOI (d = 0.20) with alpha = .05 in a one-sided Welch’s t-test.
 In order to design our study as efficiently as possible, we will use a sequential design.
-This means that data will be analyzed repeatedly during data collection and the null hypothesis may be rejected at such an interim look.
-Due to the possibility of determining data collection early, sequential designs lead to a lower average expected sample size than fixed designs, and can thus be considered more efficient (Lakens et al., 2021).
-In contrast to optional stopping, which is a questionable research practice, the average Type 1 error rate is controlled by lowering the alpha level at each look.
+This means that data will be analyzed repeatedly during data collection and data collection may be stopped, either because sufficient evidence for a meaningful effect has been obtained (the minimum effect test is significant), or because sufficient evidence for the absence of a meaningful effect has been obtained (the equivalence test is significant).
+Due to the possibility of stopping data collection early, sequential designs lead to a lower average expected sample size than fixed designs, and can thus be considered more efficient (Lakens et al., 2021).
+In contrast to optional stopping, which is a questionable research practice, the average type I and type II error rates are controlled across looks.

+Sequential Design

-Using the rpact package (Wassmer & Pahlke, 2022) we have designed a sequential analysis with three looks after 1/3, 2/3 and all of the data have been collected.
-The suggested design simultaneously controls the Type I and Type II error rates of both the original null hypothesis test (which determines whether there was a significant effect on conspiracy beliefs) and the equivalence test (which determines whether values above d = 0.20 can be rejected): In the equivalence test, the original null and alternative hypotheses become reversed, so that the Type II error from the original null hypothesis test becomes the Type I error from the equivalence test, and vice versa (Lakens et al., 2021).
-The Type I error rate from the original hypothesis test is kept at .05 across all looks using a Pocock-like alpha spending function, and the Type II error rate from the original test is kept at .10 using a Pocock-like beta spending function.
-The Pocock-like spending function allows to adjust the alpha level at each look if, for some reason, it is not possible to analyze the data exactly after 1/3 / 2/3 of data have been collected (Lakens et al., 2021).
-In order to achieve a power of .90 at an alpha level of .05 to detect a SESOI of d = 0.20, we need to recruit at most 592 participants per condition.
+Using the rpact package (Wassmer & Pahlke, 2022) we have designed a sequential study with 90% power for d = 0.20 in a one-sided test, an alpha level of 5%, and two equally spaced looks (the first look after approximately 50% of data have been collected).
+The Type I error rate is kept at 5% across both looks using a Pocock-like alpha spending function, and the Type II error rate is kept at 10% using a Pocock-like beta spending function.